“For everyone to whom much is given, from him much will be required…” (Luke 12:48)

 Last season, Kawhi Leonard shot 50.6% and 44.3% from three, (a career high).
 He pulled in 6.8 rebounds, dished out 2.6 assists( a career high), and blocked 1.0 shots (a career high).
 He won Defensive Player of the Year award again.
 He was the 5th best player as far as on-court impact.
 The only players ahead of him were Steph Curry, Chris Paul, Draymond Green and LeBron James (Real Plus-Minus).

-This year Leonard is shooting 48%.
-He is draining 38.6% of his threes.
-With Pau Gasol in tow his rebounds (6.0) have taken a small tumble but he is at a career high in assists, 3.4.
+This year Leonard was a 49.5% scorer.
+He drained 38.1% of his threes.
+With Pau Gasol in tow his rebounds (5.8) have taken a small tumble but he is at a career high in assists, 3.5.
 The Spurs are benefiting by Leonard moving the ball and scoring in a plethora of ways, inside, outside, on the block.
-Not surprisingly, the Spurs have won 79% of their games and are two and a half games behind the Warriors for the one seed.
-The Spurs play the Warriors on Saturday night.
-In the season opener, Kawhi scored a career high 35 points against the Warriors.
+Not surprisingly, the Spurs won 74% of their games and were the second best team in the West.

 Gregg Popovich is a believer.